Blendify/blender-manual/blender_docs/manual/editors/3dview/object/selecting/tools.rst

    | Mode:     All Modes
    | Hotkey:   :kbd:`RMB` and :kbd:`Shift-RMB`

-The simplest form of object *selection* consists of using :kbd:`RMB` on it.
+The simplest form of object selection consists of using :kbd:`RMB` on it.

-To *add to the selection*, use :kbd:`Shift-RMB` on more objects.
+To add to the selection, use :kbd:`Shift-RMB` on more objects.

-If the *objects are overlapping* in the view, you can use :kbd:`Alt-RMB` to cycle through possible choices (*Object Mode* only).
+If the objects are overlapping in the view, you can use :kbd:`Alt-RMB` to cycle through possible choices (*Object Mode* only).

-If you want *to add to a selection* this way then the shortcut becomes :kbd:`Shift-Alt-RMB`.
+If you want to add to a selection this way then the shortcut becomes :kbd:`Shift-Alt-RMB`.

-To *activate an object* that is already selected, click :kbd:`Shift-RMB` on it.
+To activate an object that is already selected, click :kbd:`Shift-RMB` on it.

 To *deselect* an active object, click :kbd:`Shift-RMB` one time and hence, two clicks if the object is not active.